neoforged/.github/primers/26.2/index.md

     - `FocusableTextWidget#setNarrateMessage`, `setUsageNarration` - Handles the display of the narration text.
     - `PlayerTabOverlay` now takes in the `Hud` instead of the `Gui`
     - `ScrollableLayout` now hsa an overload that allows setting the `ScrollableLayout$ReserveStrategy`
+        - `setScrollbarSpacing` - Sets the spacing of the scrollbar.
         - `$Container#refreshChildren` - Refreshes the current list of entries in the container.
     - `SpriteIconButton` now takes in the `int` XY offsets along with a `boolean` whether to switch to the loading state after pressing the button
         - `spriteOffsetX`, `spriteOffsetY` - The offsets of the sprite.